 Inference: More than four fifths of the observed participants had normal serum LDL, defined as levels less than 160 mg/dL.
 The average age, weight, gender, medical diagnosis history and smoking history were similar for both groups.
 5 year all-cause mortality was slightly higher for participants with serum LDL levels below 160 mg/dL.

+4/4 for general table layout

+3/3 for the choice of descriptive statistics

+1/3 for discussion of finding

+Did not mention for potential confounding (-1)

+Did not mention about missing data

+Total: 8/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing mean LDL values across groups defined by vital status at 5 years.